NoelJ2077/MyCoinTracker/README.md

 A simple Crypto Coin tracker with the Kraken V2 API
 No warranty, but you can open a issue if you find bugs!

-# Login credentials for test
+# Login credentials for test (you could also just register)
 username: TestUser1
 password: asdf